ebashir123/elyas_portfolio/README Loan Default Risk Project.md

 # Data Analysis Project: Loan Default Risk Analysis

-Welcome to my data analysis project showcasing an analysis of loan data from banks that explores the various factors that may lead to increased default rates on loans.
+Welcome to my data analysis project showcasing an analysis of **loan data** from banks that explores the various factors that may lead to increased default rates on loans.

 ## Project Description
 In this project, I analyzed bank loan data in an effort to address the factors that lead to increased default rates, so as to mitigate any further risks and provide these financial companies with better insights on how to address several factors regarding their consumers.
-This includes summary tables and statistical analysis on variables, as well as data visualization via bar charts, density histograms, and boxplots.
-Additionally, models such as logistic regression, linear discriminant analysis (LDA), and random forests were implemented to assess the data.
+This includes summary tables and statistical analysis on variables, as well as data visualization via **bar charts**, **density histograms**, and **boxplots**.
+Additionally, models such as **logistic regression**, linear discriminant analysis (**LDA**), and **random forests** were implemented to assess the data.

 ## How to Run
 To view and interact with the visualizations, please follow these steps: